denoland/manual/getting_started/first_steps.md

 from the file, is written to stdout.
 This illustrates a general design goal for I/O streams in Deno.

+Again, here, we need to give --allow-read access to the program.

 Try the program:

 ```shell